How To Find & Fix Keyword Cannibalization

 Which page should you deoptimize?

-Deoptimizing the page also frees it up to be re-optimized with other keywords.
-Take this opportunity to perform some more keyword research and to find some keywords that may be a better fit for the page.
+Deoptimizing a page also frees it up to be re-optimized with other keywords.
+Take this opportunity to perform some more keyword research and to find new keywords that may be a better fit for the page.
 Check out our guide on how to do keyword research to learn more about best practices for performing keyword research, or take advantage of our keyword research services to have your research done by our trained professionals.

 3. Use Canonical Tags